jacobjove/deploy-docker-ssh/README.md

 ## `files`

-A space-delimited list of relative paths (e.g., `.env docker-compose.yml`) to be synced to the server's target directory (specified in the `target` input).
+A space-delimited list of relative paths (e.g., `.env docker-compose.yml`) to be synced to the server's target directory.

 Note: These relative paths are copied recursively into a temporary directory (via `cp -r`) which is then synced to the server's target directory via the `rsync` utility.
 The full relative paths are preserved; e.g., `a/b/c.txt` is synced to `[target]/a/b/c.txt`.
 This means that you can safely use these paths as Docker volumes without modifying the volume paths specified in the `docker-compose.yml` file used in development.